SIAT-IAT-235/E1-PersonalWebpage/README.md

        | HTML             | Beginner      |

    - **Projects/Portfolio Section:**
      - If you have projects or a portfolio, showcase them here.
-Include a title, a brief description, and a link (if applicable).
+Include a title, a brief description, an image, and a link (if applicable).
      - If you don’t have any projects to showcase, be creative!
 You can add mock projects, describe hobbies, or create an imaginative section that represents your interests or aspirations.

    - **Contact Section:**